joshbegley/nyt-latest/previous.md

 `A former military base in the Adriatic Sea, the island is in a beautiful setting but it is strewed with snakes, crumbling buildings and land mines.`\
 https://www.nytimes.com/2026/07/08/world/europe/albania-sazan-island-kushner-ivanka.html

-**Pakistan Launches Search After Cargo Plane Vanishes at Sea**\
+**Pakistan Finds Wreckage of Cargo Plane That Vanished at Sea Overnight**\
-`Five crew members were aboard when the aircraft plunged vertically and went missing over the Arabian Sea, flight data showed.`\
+`Pakistan’s Navy is still searching for missing crew members after the aircraft plunged vertically and went missing over the Arabian Sea, aviation authorities said.`\
 https://www.nytimes.com/2026/07/08/world/asia/pakistan-cargo-plane-missing-arabian-sea.html

 **Why Democrats Would Probably Come Out Ahead if Platner Dropped Out**\